Cyprus Rally 2019 - 27-29/09/2019

 2014: Yazeed Al-Rajhi/Michael Orr (Ford Fiesta RRC)

 1: The Cyprus Rally’s origins date back to 1970 when Victor Zachariades won in a Fiat 125.
+Although he didn’t take part, 1967 ERC champion Vic Elford formed part of the route-planning team.

 4: The Cyprus Rally has formed part of the ERC calendar in its various formats since 1978.
-From 2014 it’s been ever-present on the European calendar when the event was based in Nicosia after a spell in Pafos.
+From 2014 it’s been ever-present on the European roster when the event was based in Nicosia after a spell in Pafos.

 5: Cyprus is the third largest island in the Mediterranean behind Sicily and Sardinia.
 There are 380 rural villages in the republic, while Mount Olympus in the Troodos Range peaks at 1951 metres.